 Comparing ‘if’ and ‘when’

-If the bus comes and I’m not there, don’t wait for me. (not
+- if the bus comes and I’m not there, don’t wait for me. (not when the bus come…)

-If the weather is nice on the weekend, we’ll take the kids to the park. (not
+- if the weather is nice on the weekend, we’ll take the kids to the park. (not when the weather…)

 If we go… If you see… etc Exercises

-Fill in the missing gap with either when or if.
+2. Fill in the missing gap with either when or if

 Challenge: Write down the difference between if and when.
 Then create your own 4 sentences to compare if and when.